Frontend in 5 Minutes, Backend in 5 Months: The Vibe Coding Paradox

 app_huge: 50000 req/sec [===============================================]

-The fix: Sharding.
+Fix: Sharding.
 Instead of storing all data for app_huge in one partition, split it across multiple partitions.
-It's like opening additional checkout lanes at a grocery store when one line gets too long.

 DynamoDB doesn't track this for you.
 You have to instrument every single operation: